Editorial – September 2002

 The main purpose of this division was to find loyal Finnish related (Finno-Ugaric) POWs in order to re-educate them to settle in Eastern Karelia.
 Karelia, the eastern-most part of Finland was considered a fruitful and rich part of Finland that Finland had to hand over to the Soviets in the Peace of Dorpat in 1920.
 Since then, especially the right-wing, dreamt of re-capturing and settling it.
 The number of inhabitants was low and during the Soviet period, a third of the population were now native Russians.

 The division was made into as many as 89 nationalities.
 Caucasians, every small people separately, Jews and others were singled out.
-The POWs were transported to camps inside Finland.

 Officers were separated into a special camp and so were political POWs as well.
 Jews were part of the Russian category.